 From here, select a form entry and press the green plus button in the top left corner of the screen.
 You can then add your own entry.

 To edit the information in a specific response, click the submission you would like to amend, this will take you to the submission itself.

-In the information pane at the top of the form you’ll see a pencil icon in the right corner.
-After clicking this button, you’ll be able to change the form’s responses.
+You’ll see a pencil icon in the right corner.
+After clicking this button, you’ll be able to change the form’s responses

 The graph view for form responses provides a more interactive way to view your data.